dasiths/NEventLite/README.md

 What's next?
-Have a look at this awesome CQRS tutorial: http://www.codeproject.com/Articles/555855/Introduction-to-CQRS The event sourcing pattern I implemented is very close to the implementation here.
+Have a look at this awesome CQRS tutorial: http://www.codeproject.com/Articles/555855/Introduction-to-CQRS The event sourcing pattern I implemented is very close to the implementation in the tutorial linked.